Eligibility: Who Can Qualify for Life Insurance?

 Can a non-US citizen get life insurance without a Social Security Number?

 Yes.
 While a Social Security Number (SSN) is preferred, many insurers will accept an Individual Taxpayer Identification Number (ITIN) as an alternative.
-Some carriers also accept a W-8BEN form for foreign nationals who are not US taxpayers.
-Having either an SSN or ITIN significantly expands your carrier options and simplifies the underwriting process.
+Non-US citizens can apply for life insurance in the US if they have an SSN or an ITIN.
+Some carriers also accept a W-8BEN form for foreign nationals who are not US taxpayers, particularly in high-net-worth programs run by Guardian, Allianz, and John Hancock.
+Learn more in our life insurance with an ITIN guide.

 Does immigration status alone affect my life insurance premiums?

 Immigration status alone does not directly raise your premiums.
 Life insurance pricing is based primarily on age, health, and risk factors.
-However, your country of origin's risk classification and the length of your US residency can indirectly influence eligibility and the range of rates available to you.
+However, your country of origin's risk classification and the length of your US residency can indirectly influence eligibility and the range of rates available.
 Green card holders typically qualify for the same competitive rates as US citizens.

 What happens to my life insurance policy if I move back to my home country?

-In most cases, a US life insurance policy remains in force even if you return to your country of origin — as long as you continue paying premiums.
-However, some carriers require disclosure if you plan to be outside the US for more than 120 days in a year.
-Policy terms vary, so review your contract and notify your insurer of any long-term relocation plans.
+In most cases, a US life insurance policy remains in force even if you return to your country of origin, as long as you continue paying premiums.
+Some carriers require disclosure if you plan to be outside the US for more than 120 days in a year.
+Life insurance companies generally consider you a non-US resident if you live or travel outside the US for more than 182 days a year (for Class A countries) and shorter periods for higher-risk countries.
+Review your contract and notify your insurer of any long-term relocation plans.

 Can non-US citizens get term life insurance specifically?

 Yes.
 Term life insurance is one of the most accessible policy types for non-US citizens, including many visa holders.
-It is available through multiple major carriers for green card holders, H-1B, L-1, O, E, and TN visa holders.
-F-1 student visa holders face stricter limitations, but a small number of carriers (like Assurity) do offer limited term coverage to qualified student visa applicants.
+It is available through multiple major carriers, including Prudential, Transamerica, Nationwide, and Corebridge (AIG), for green card holders and H-1B, L-1, O, E, and TN visa holders.
+F-1 student visa holders face stricter limitations, but a small number of carriers do offer limited term coverage.
+For budget-conscious shoppers, our affordable life insurance guide is a good starting point.

 What US ties do I need to qualify as a non-resident foreign national?